noccu/umacruise-english-patch/README.md

 ## Installation

 1. Download the latest release.
+(Ignore date, it's still updated)
 2. Extract and overwrite the .json files in the `UmaLibrary` folder inside your umacruise folder.

 <!---